TrEE-TIMC/compbio/joinus.md

 ## Position offers

+We have funding to recruit interns and PhD students over the next few years.
 Feel free to contact us to discuss more opportunities.

 - [Master 2 internship - Deconvolution approaches & autoML for detecting